Affiliate links on Android Authority may earn us a commission. Learn more.

 - Finally, accept the terms and conditions that tell you a bit about how ChatGPT works.

 That’s it — you can now use ChatGPT for free with the newly created OpenAI account.
-If you ever need to return, you’ll need to manually navigate to chat.openai.com.
-ChatGPT doesn’t offer a mobile app, at least not yet.
+If you ever need to return, you’ll need to manually navigate to chat.openai.com or open the app on your phone.
 As for how to interact with the chatbot, keep reading for detailed instructions, including a few bonus tips.

 ChatGPT’s main draw lies in its ability to engage in back-and-forth dialog like a human.
 So with that in mind, just enter whatever comes to your mind without shaping the query.
 You could start with a greeting, issue a command, or ask a question.
-Here are a few example prompts that I have used over the past few weeks:
+Here are a few ChatGPT prompts I’ve used over the past few weeks for inspiration:

 - Explain retrograde and prograde motion in the context of space missions.